zuricode/messaging-program/README.md

 To-Do List:

-- Enabling unique font colours to easy differentiate between the server and each client
+- Enabling unique font colours to easy differentiate between the server and each client - COMPLETED
 - Condense the timestamp on every message to be prettier

 Enjoy!